khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Android-Shell-Command-Reference.md

 #Commands
 To find out what commands you have available to you, use the "ls" command on each of the directories in the PATH variable.

+##Finding documentation for the Android commands.

+Many of the Android commands are based on standard Linux (or bsd) commands.
+If you're curious about a command, you can sometimes learn how it works by using the "man" command on a desktop Linux or OSX (Apple Macintosh) computer.
+The Linux or OSX version of the command may be different in details, but much of the documentation will still apply to the Android version of the command.

+Another source of documentation for people without a Linux or OSX machine handy is to use a web browser and use a web search engine to search for the text: "man Linux command-name".

 ##List of commands

+The following is a list of the commands that are present on a Nexus S phone running an Android 2.3.3 "user-debug" build.
+Many of these commands are not present on a "user" phone.
+(They are missing from a "user" phone because they are specific to developing or debugging the Android operating system.)

     $ ls /data/local/bin
     /data/local/bin: No such file or directory